Tag: Pierre du Plessis

 It was amazing!
 The cottage on a hill above the beach, the rocks and seaside cliffs, narrow walkways along the cliffs that the waves would drench at high tide; magic swimming pools set in the rocks.
 The men were there to fish:

-Well, this was the most threatening Free State water I was used to braving before I met the Indian Ocean: Oh, also the horse trough.
+Well, after all!
+This was the most threatening Free State water I was used to braving before I met the Indian Ocean: Oh, and also the horse trough.

 – and even then I’d lift my broek just in case –

-The view from the cottage looking down the flight of stairs:
+The view from the cottage looking down the asthmatic flight of stairs:

 vakansie by die see – beach or seaside holiday for naive inland creatures